MiddleSchoolEarthScience/middleschoolearthscience.github.io/_posts/2017-11-09-Six-Easy-Ways-to-Improve-Lab-Experiments.md

 > 5. Proceed with the lab activity as you normally would.
 > 6. While you are circulating around the room check in with students about the sections they noted with question marks.

 This simple text marking activity will help your students to make more meaning of the text and hopefull increase their understanding of the tasks they are performing.
+[Download a student friendly version of this protocal for printing or displaying]().

 ### <a id="procedures"></a>Identifying variables in the procedures
 Some text